MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

    a SmartPredictor.
 -  SmartPredictor allows you to make predictions, detailed and summarized contributions on new data automatically.
--  It takes only necessary attributes to be lighter than SmartExplainer object with additional consistency checks.
+-  It only keeps the attributes needed for deployment to be lighter than the SmartExplainer object.
+-  SmartPredictor performs additional consistency checks before deployment.
--  Smart predictor allows you to configure the way of summary to suit your use cases.
+-  SmartPredictor allows you to configure the way of summary to suit your use cases.
 -  It can be use with API or in batch mode.